If there's one thing New York City does better than most other US destinations, it's overloading the senses.

 The most charming setting to eat is Roundhouse, a farm-to-table restaurant overlooking a waterfall.
 Inventive favorites like Spicy Lobster Mac n’ Cheese pair nicely with a signature cocktail or a glass of wine.
-After your meal, stroll up the street to the trendy, new HÅKAN Chocolatier for artisanal chocolate worth the trip.
+After your meal, stroll up the street to the trendy HÅKAN Chocolatier for artisanal chocolate worth the trip alone.

-How to get to New Hope: From Port Authority, take a direct bus to New Hope.
+How to get to New Hope from New York City: From Port Authority, take a direct bus to New Hope.
 The trip takes about 2 hours.
 By car, take I-78 West and US-202 South.
-Travel time is 1 hour and 30 mins.
+Travel time by car is 1 hour and 30 mins.

 For a hip surf scene that is reachable by subway, grab your swimsuit and catch the A train to the Rockaways.
-Technically still in New York City (it’s in Queens), you’ll feel like you’re in a seaside town, but without the unbearable traffic.
+Technically still in New York City (it’s in Queens), at Rockaway Beach, you’ll feel like you’re in a seaside town, but without the unbearable traffic.

 Before you go, reserve your umbrella and beach lounge chair through Lido Beach Butlers at Jacob Riis Beach, and arrive to find everything set up for maximum relaxation.
 For a unique experience in the summer, book a tent at Camp Rockaway, a seasonal “glampground” located mere steps from the ocean, where the sounds of the surf will lull you to sleep.